2022–23 European windstorm season: Storm Gaia (Birgit)

-Storm Fien
+Storm Fien (Harto)

 On 14 January 2023, the Spanish State Meteorological Agency (AEMet) assigned the name Fien to the depression then located on Newfoundland.
 It was moving towards the south of the British Isles.
 It reached the Bay of Biscay on 17 January.
 Then crossing into the Mediterranean, it passed over northern Italy on the 18th and turned northward to end up in the Baltic countries the following day.
 At 0:00 UTC on 20 January, Fien reached northwestern Russia.

 Consequently, Orange marine weather warnings for high winds were issued by AEMET for 15 January for north-western Galicia province, with yellow marine wind warnings stretching all the way to the border with France in Basque.

 In France, the southwest was affected during the night of 16 to 17 January.
 Winds of up to 150 km/h were recorded in the Pyrenees, toppling trees and cutting off electricity to 15,000 customers in Nouvelle-Aquitaine and Occitania but without major damage or casualties.
 According to Météo-France, 30 to 40 mm of rain fell in the Landes and Pyrénées-Atlantiques, and up to 55 mm in Tarbes, while above a certain altitude the rain changed to snow.
 The rain caused flooding in places.
 Snow in Auvergne-Rhône-Alpes, Haute-Savoie and the Massif Central caused difficulties on the roads and forced the closure of schools.
 In Corsica, a landslide disrupted trains between Ajaccio and Bastia and ferries were canceled by Corsica Linea.

 In Spain, almost the entire country has been put on high alert for high winds, heavy rain and snow, depending on altitude, as well as rough seas.
 In the north, rivers approached overflow level.
 An 80-year-old man who disappeared during the storm has been found dead in the port of the Basque town of Bermeo.
 In Sondika, emergency services rescued a bus full of children stuck on a flooded road.
 Winds of up to 90 km/h in Barcelona caused damage.
 After its passage, arctic air gave way to very cold temperatures.